esentri/domainlifecycles/readme_json_mapping.md

 ###### JooqEntityIdentityProvider

-NitroX DLC Persistence provides an `EntityIdentityProvider` implementation based on database `Sequences`.
+DLC Persistence provides an `EntityIdentityProvider` implementation based on database `Sequences`.
 Prerequisite for the `JooqEntityIdentityProvider` is that `Sequences` are defined for each `Entity`, which must apply to a predefined naming convention.